KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Defining OLAP template.

 Once entered the page the user can freely set the fields as filter panels or as filter cards, according to requirements.
-Refer to Chapter 7.1 to review the terminology.
+Refer to *Functionalities* Chapter to review the terminology.
 Make your selection and you can already save the template as shown in :numref:`definingolaptempl2`.
 You can notice that the side panel contains some features (:numref:`sidepanelfeatolapdes`):

 .. _definingolaptempl2:
 .. figure:: media/image200.png